ezdancewic/CSC120-A7/reflection.md

 Use this file to record your reflection on this assignment.

 - Which methods did you decide to `overload`, and why?
+I decided to overload the Library constructor to make elevator an optional parameter with a default of true.
+Since most libraries have elevators, I decided to overload the constructor to make it so you only needed to specify when a library *didn't* have an elevator.
+I also decided to overload the printCollection method to allow you to print a few titles from the collection instead of all.
+I figured that if a library's collection was particularly large, someone might want to browse by looking at only the first few titles at a time.

+I decided to overload the Cafe constructor to make having multiple floors an optional parameter with a default of 1.
+This is because Cafes only have one floor accessible to the public, so I wanted to make it that you only needed to specify when a Cafe had more than one floor in case there were additional floors for staff only.
+I chose to aditionally overload the sellCoffee method to allow a boolean value, reusableCup, to let patrons be more environmentally friendly in their purchases.
+If reusableCup is true, selling a cup of coffee doesn't deplete the number of cups the cafe has in stock.

+I decided to overload the House constructor to add an optional parameter of hasTV.
+I live in Hubbard House, which traditionally does not have a TV in our living room, just a projector.
+The default value of hasTV is true in the original constructor because pretty much every other house does have a TV.
+Finally I decided to overload the moveIn method to add an enum parameter of the type of room the student moved into, either Single, Double, Triple, or Suite.
+I made this an optional parameter because it might not always be necessary information for the user to know.

 - What worked, what didn't, what advice would you give someone taking this course in the future?

+Because I had given myself a strong start last week, this week's homework assignment was relatively painless.
+I appreciated the freedom in deciding for myself which methods I wanted to overload.
+I would say the goToFloor instructions were slightly confusing because I didn't realize at first that the default in a building (going to a specified floor regardless of adjacency) already existed even though I hadn't implemented the elevator parameter yet.
+However after talking to some friends in the class I figured it out.